Dootalasya/fullstacktb/README.md

 # fullstacktb
-Today we are learning Git.<br>Instructor is Vinay sir.
+Today we are learning Git.

+Instructor is Vinay sir.